Yningg/Yningg.github.io/_pages/about.md

 ---

 I'm a Ph.D. student at the [DANTE](https://www3.ntu.edu.sg/scse/dmal/dante/) at Nanyang Technological University (NTU), fortunate supervised by [Prof. Sourav S Bhowmick](https://personal.ntu.edu.sg/assourav/) and [Prof. Chen Shen-Hsing Annabel](https://dr.ntu.edu.sg/cris/rp/rp01013).
-I received my B.Eng. degree in Computer Science and Engineering from Sichuan University in 2022.
-My current research interests focus on social psychology-informed design of social search and analytics techniques.
+I received my B.Eng. degree in Computer Science and Technology from Sichuan University in 2022, where I was supervised by Prof. Liu Quanhui on computational epidemiology.
+I've always had a strong interest in interdisciplinary computing research, and my current research interests focus on the social psychology-informed design of social search and analytics techniques.

 ## Publications